-If the vectors are not the same length, the shorter one is it recycled Operations with a single number are a from a calculator to a computer
+If the vectors are not the same length, the shorter one is it recycled

+Operations with a single number are a special case of this

-The functions sum, mean and sd operate on vectors to give a number Other useful functions like cumsum and sort .
-Also max,min,range,length...
+The functions sum, mean and sd operate on vectors to give a number sort .
+Also max, min, range, length...